andreyomatveev/farey-sequences/README.md

 - Farey Subsequence FBnm ( in LaTeX: $\mathcal{F}(\mathbb{B}(n),m)$ ), where $n > 1$, and $0 < m < n$.

 ## Fractions ##
-In healthy situations, all of the exported functions return NONNEGATIVE reduced fractions (h % k) such that (0 % 1) <= (h % k) <= (1 % 1).
+In healthy situations, all of the exported functions return reduced fractions (h % k) such that (0 % 1) <= (h % k) <= (1 % 1).
-If you get a NEGATIVE fraction, it means that something went wrong, and the denominator of the resulting negative fraction has no computational meaning, since it just reports a reason of the problem---see the source code of the function you have used.
+If you get a *negative* fraction, it means that something went wrong, and the denominator of the resulting negative fraction has no computational meaning, since it just reports a reason of the problem---see the source code of the function you have used.

 ## In the Beginning ##